top of page

 Port Barton's Twin Reef, Palawan’s Untouched Snorkellers Utopia

 Twin reef is a snorkeler's haven, especially if you love looking at different types of coral.
 One of the stops on the Port Barton Boat Tour we were impressed by the aquatic fauna, the corals were huge and intricate.
 Although we didn't, we were told you can also see turtles in the clear waters here.
 We saw a variety of fish and enjoyed around 20 minutes swimming above the reef.
+Port Barton's Twin Reef was surprisingly pristine unlike some of the spots we visited on El Nido's boat tour, the variety of coral was unlike anything we had seen before which made the trip even more special.
+Read on to find out more about Twin Reef Port Barton.

 Contents